crossplane-contrib/provider-aws/CODE_GENERATION.md

 ### External Name

 Crossplane has the notion of external name that we put under annotations.
-It corresponds to the identifier field of the resource.
+It corresponds to the identifier field of the resource in AWS SDK structs.
 We try to stick with name if available and unique enough but sometimes have to fall back to ARN.
 The requirement for a field to be external-name is that it should be sufficient to make all the calls we need together with required fields.
 In `Stage` case, it's `StageName` field.

 We need to [ignore `StageName`](https://github.com/crossplane/provider-aws/blob/7273d40/apis/apigatewayv2/v1alpha1/generator-config.yaml#L4) in generation and then inject the value of our annotation in its place in the SDK calls.